HaR15/InfoSec-University/Phase2/PROCESS.md

 90 % of minimum product completed <br />
 10 % incomplete consisting of the following features:

-Uncompleted: Completed excercises are displayed in the user profile.
+Uncompleted: Completed excercises are not displayed in the user profile.

 <h5>Extra Features that were not part of release plan</h5>
 <ul>